 For more info visit www.bigf.ca

-B.I.G. supports two charities, St. Joseph’s Hospice and Bluewater Health’s Palliative Care with the emphasis being on further education of staff in the field of Palliative Care.
-A significant portion of the $50,000 raised in 2017 was dedicated to funding the first Lambton Palliative Care Retreat, a
+B.I.G. supports two charities, St. Joseph’s Hospice and Bluewater Health’s Palliative Care.
+To date $140,000 has been raised with the emphasis being on further education of staff in the field of Palliative Care.
+This includes funding The Lambton Palliative Care Retreat, a

 The Ontario First Responder Road Cycling Championships (Fire - Police - EMS)

 First Responders show their dedication every day.
 Increasing focus to integrate Palliative Care into EMS allowS for the delivery of advanced Palliative Care at home or expediting admission to Hospital Palliative Care Unit or Hospice.
-For 2018 BIG is proud to host Ontario First Responders Road Cycling Championship (OFRRCC).
+For 2019 BIG is again proud to host Ontario First Responders Road Cycling Championship (OFRRCC).